SoufianeDataFan/Self-adaptive-learning-model-skeleton/README.md

 # Quick Start :

- - Make sure you add the inputs directory and select the training mode (turn on/off the automatic model tuning).
+ - Make sure you add the inputs directory and you select the training mode before you run the classifier (turn on/off the automatic model tuning).
 ```
 if __name__ == "__main__":
     INPUT_DIR='/path/to/inputs/directory/'